Stem Cell Therapy for Peripheral and Diabetic Neuropathy

 Diabetic Neuropathy occurs in some form in up to half of those with diabetes.
 The problem with neuropathy is that it does not affect just one peripheral nerve, it is diffuse and causes dysfunction in nerves throughout the legs and feet.
 In addition, diabetic neuropathy is also detrimental to the blood vessels in the legs and feet.

 Stem Cell Therapy for diabetic neuropathy is a new treatment that is showing significant promise in small studies.
-One of the main problems up until now has been there are no treatments for diabetic neuropathy which can reverse the condition.
+One of the main problems up until now has been there are no treatments for diabetic neuropathy which can actually modify the condition.

 Most current treatments, such as pain medications and lidocaine patches, are effective at pain relief, however, they act as a band aid and not any sort of cure.
-Stem Cell therapy for peripheral neuropathy aims to reverse the effects of the disease by placing adult stem cells, growth factors and platelets into the areas of damage.
+Narcotics may lead to addiction, constipation and other complications.
+Stem Cell therapy for peripheral neuropathy aims to reduce pain and improve blood flow to nerves by placing adult stem cells, growth factors and platelets into the areas of damage.

 These stem cells then have the potential to promote repair of the damaged peripheral nerves and blood vessels, as they can differentiate into the cells necessary to build the proper new structures necessary.

 The stem cells are obtained from consenting donors after a scheduled c-section.
 No harm occurs to the baby or mother.
 The tissue is processed at a lab where safety standards actually exceed the FDA, and no significant adverse events have occurred.
 The umbilical cord tissue contains millions of regenerative cells including exosomes, growth factors, microRNA, stem cells, secretomes and more.